Grasp2Grasp: Vision-Based Dexterous Grasp Translation via Schr\"odinger Bridges: Introduction

 \section{Introduction}

 Robotic grasping remains a central challenge in autonomous manipulation, especially in the context of dexterous, multi-fingered hands.
 Unlike parallel-jaw grippers or simple suction devices, dexterous hands offer significantly more control and flexibility but also bring high-dimensional configuration spaces~\cite{amor2012generalization,ciocarlie2009hand} and non-trivial contact dynamics~\cite{nagabandi2020deep}.
 These properties pose difficulties~\cite{lu2020multi} in data collection, modeling, and learning robust grasp strategies.
-While recent works~\cite{li2023gendexgrasp, lu2024ugg,varley2015generating,brahmbhatt2019contactgrasp,zhong2025gagrasp} in data-driven grasp generation have shown success in generating feasible grasps for specific hand-object pairs, they often rely on large-scale datasets~\cite{li2023gendexgrasp,turpin2023fast,wang2023dexgraspnet,goldfeder2009columbia} curated through computationally expensive simulation or real-world trials.
-Moreover, such models typically operate in a hand-specific setting, which requires retraining or significant fine-tuning to adapt to new robotic hands~\cite{khargonkar2024robotfingerprint} and poses a practical bottleneck in the rapidly evolving landscape of robotic hardware.
+While recent data-driven works~\cite{li2023gendexgrasp, lu2024ugg,varley2015generating,brahmbhatt2019contactgrasp,zhang2024graspxl,zhong2025gagrasp} have shown success in generating feasible grasps from large-scale datasets~\cite{li2023gendexgrasp,turpin2023fast,wang2023dexgraspnet,goldfeder2009columbia}, a key limitation persists: models typically operate in a hand-specific setting.
+This lack of generalization requires retraining or significant fine-tuning to adapt to new robotic hands~\cite{khargonkar2024robotfingerprint}, which poses a practical bottleneck in the rapidly evolving landscape of robotic hardware and limits the applicability of learned policies in real-world systems~\cite{yin2025dexteritygen}.

-This lack of generalization across different robotic hands severely limits the applicability of learned manipulation policies in real-world systems~\cite{yin2025dexteritygen}.
-In particular, with the emergence of increasingly diverse robotic platforms, it becomes infeasible to collect training data or train models from scratch for every possible hand.
-Instead, it is desirable to reuse grasp knowledge acquired from one hand to infer meaningful grasp strategies for another.
+Therefore, it is desirable to reuse the grasp knowledge acquired from one hand to infer meaningful grasp strategies for another.
 However, the morphological differences between hands mean that naive transfer, such as copying joint angles or end-effector poses, might lead to physically invalid or unstable grasps~\cite{park2025learning,mandikal2022dexvip,agarwal2023dexterous}.
-This motivates the need for a framework that can translate the intent behind a demonstrated grasp from a source hand to a new target hand, taking into account both the underlying object geometry and the structural differences in hand kinematics.
+A more fundamental challenge is the acquisition of paired demonstration data, where a grasp for a source hand is mapped to a functionally equivalent grasp for a target.
+Manually creating or algorithmically discovering such pairings at scale is extremely difficult.
+This motivates the need for a framework that can learn to translate the intent of a grasp from a source hand to a target hand using only unpaired, hand-specific grasp datasets, leveraging the underlying object geometry and physics to bridge the morphological gap.

 This paper aims to address the problem of vision-based dexterous grasp translation.
 As shown in Fig.~\ref{fig:teaser}, given a visual observation of a source robotic hand grasping an object, we aim to generate a plausible grasp for a target hand with a different morphology.
 This setting arises naturally in scenarios such as human-to-robot imitation~\cite{qin2022dexmv,xiong2021learning}, hardware substitution in manipulation pipelines~\cite{flynn2025developing}, and learning from heterogeneous demonstrations~\cite{jayanthi2023droid}.
 Although reminiscent of teleoperation~\cite{iyer2024open,ding2024bunny} or behavior cloning~\cite{chi2023diffusion,yin2025dexteritygen}, our formulation diverges in a critical way: the goal is not to replicate the precise joint configuration or trajectory of the source hand.